-Hong Kong isn’t just a big city, it’s an adventurers playground just many people don’t know it.
-But, if you spend enough time in Hong Kong you’ll realise that hiking to incredible peaks are just everywhere, you just need to look a little closer to see them.
+Hong Kong isn’t just a big city, it’s an adventurers playground, just many people don’t know it.
+But, if you spend enough time in Hong Kong you’ll realize that hiking to incredible peaks are just everywhere, you just need to look a little closer to see them.

 Lantau Island is the most popular island in Hong Kong.
 It has so many things to see from coastal towns, giant statues and even Disneyland!

 Lantau Peak is right next to Sunset Peak and is the second highest in the country.
 With outstanding views, this is the hike you have to do when in Hong Kong.

 How to get to Lantau Peak

 From Pak Kung Au is the shortest route you can take.
 Take an MTR to Tung Chung and then the 3M Bus.
 Ask the driver to stop off at Pak Kung Au.
 From there, you’ll be by the trail that goes up to Lantau Peak.
 Now, depending what pace you go, you can get to the top from anywhere between 1-2.5 hours.
 The trail is essentially uphill so be prepared to sweat a little, especially with the humidity of Hong Kong.